Ready to dive into the Scion xB’s best and worst years?

 To wrap it up, if you’re hunting for a reliable Scion xB, aim for the 2011-2015 models.
 They’re your best bet for a smooth ride.
 But steer clear of the 2006, 2008, 2009, and 2010 years – they’ve got more issues than a magazine rack.

 Now, it’s your turn.
-Have you taken an xB for a spin?
-Got a favorite year?
+Have you taken an xB for a ride?
+Got a preferred year?

-Drop your thoughts in the comments below.
-Let’s keep the conversation rolling!
+Drop your ideas in the comments below.
+Let’s keep the discussion rolling!